microsoft/MixedReality-UXTools-Unreal/Docs/NearMenu.md

 ## Example level

-There are some examples of various near menus within the `\Content\UXToolsGame\Examples\NearMenu\NearMenuExample.umap` level.
+There are some examples of various near menus within the `\UXToolsGame\Plugins\UXToolsExamples\Content\NearMenu\NearMenuExample.umap` level.

 ## Creating a near menu
 When creating a near menu for your application it is recommended to copy the near menu you need from the above Blueprints into your project to derive from.